 For companies with external investors, partners, or parent entities, audited accounts provide independent assurance that reported financials are accurate and fairly presented.

-MBG Corporate Services applies a structured, risk-based audit methodology aligned with IFRS and the implementation requirements of UAE regulations.
-Our objective is not to tick boxes — it is to deliver audits that provide genuine assurance and support sound financial governance.
+MBG Corporate Services applies a structured, risk-based audit methodology aligned with IFRS and UAE regulatory requirements.
+Our objective is not to tick boxes — it is to deliver audits that provide genuine assurance and support sound financial governance, completed within your filing timeline.

-Risk-focused planning — identifying areas of material financial risk specific to the entity and its industry
+Identifying areas of material financial risk specific to the entity and its industry.

-Substantive testing — rigorous examination of material balances, transactions, and financial statement disclosures
+Rigorous examination of material balances, transactions, and financial statement disclosures.

-Internal control assessment — evaluating whether controls are designed and operating effectively
+Evaluating whether controls are designed and operating effectively.

-Regulatory alignment — ensuring compliance with UAE law, free zone authority requirements, and IFRS
+Ensuring compliance with UAE law, free zone authority requirements, and IFRS.

-Clear reporting — audit findings and recommendations in plain language, not technical jargon
+Audit findings and recommendations in plain language, not technical jargon.

-Management Letter — structured communication of observations, control gaps, and practical recommendations
+Structured communication of observations, control gaps, and practical recommendations.

-MBG also supports organisations during auditor transitions, first-year audits following incorporation or restructuring, and group reporting alignment — ensuring continuity and knowledge transfer without compromising audit independence or professional scepticism.
+MBG also supports organizations during auditor transitions, first-year audits following incorporation or restructuring, and group reporting alignment — ensuring continuity and knowledge transfer without compromising audit independence or professional scepticism.

 Clients engage MBG Corporate Services because we combine deep regulatory knowledge with a straightforward, governance-first approach to every engagement.

-Professional independence and governance discipline on every engagement
+Independence and governance discipline maintained on every engagement.

-Track record supporting LLCs, free zone entities, subsidiaries, and foreign branches
+A track record supporting LLCs, free zone entities, subsidiaries, and foreign branches.

-Whether you need to fulfil an annual statutory audit requirement, transition from an existing auditor, or simply understand your obligations under UAE law — our team is ready to assist.
-Stay one step ahead in a rapidly changing world and build a sustainable future with us.
+Whether you need to fulfil an annual statutory audit requirement, transition from an existing auditor, or simply confirm your obligations under UAE law — our team is ready to assist.
+Get in touch to get your audit completed on time, every time.

 No matter your industry or business size, MBG’s business continuity management services help UAE organizations implement an effective BCP plan, and strengthen operational resilience.